andrewfiorillo/sketch-unlock-all/README.md

-##Unlock All Layers
-Unlock all layers in the current page of the document.
+Sketch plugin to unlock all layers in the current page of the current document.